tevisgehr/EEG-Classification/README.md

 The goal is to use various data processing techniques and deep neural network architectures to perserve both spacial and time information in the classification of EEG data.

+For a more concise and visually pleasing presentation of this project, please see the included PDF. (galvanize_36x48_Tevis_Gehr_EEG_2.pdf)

 ## Introduction
 An electroencephalogram (EEG) is a test that detects electrical activity in your brain using small, flat metal discs (electrodes) attached to your scalp.
 Your brain cells communicate via electrical impulses and are active all the time, even when you're asleep.
 This activity shows up as wavy lines on an EEG recording.
 [Mayo Clinic]